Bollywood filmmaker MM Baig found dead at his residence after neighbours raise alarm over...

 Filmmaker MM Baig was discovered dead at his residence after neighbours reported a foul smell.
 Authorities arrived at the scene to investigate, while friends and family express shock over the sudden demise of the Bollywood filmmaker.

-Veteran filmmaker MM Baig, known for his contributions to Hindi cinema and as the father of popular child artist Baby Guddu, was found dead at his residence.
-He was in his 70s.
+Veteran filmmaker MM Baig, a respected figure in Hindi cinema and father of popular child artist Baby Guddu, was found dead at his home.
+He was in his 70s and had quietly contributed to the film industry for decades.
+The sudden news has left fans and colleagues in shock, as he had remained largely private in recent years.

 How did MM Baig die?

-According to his publicist, Hanif Zaveri, Baig had been unwell for some time, and concern grew when he did not step out of his house for several days.
+The news was confirmed by Baig’s publicist Hanif Zaveri, who revealed that the filmmaker had been unwell for some time.
+Concern grew when he did not step out of his house for several days.
 “He was unwell for quite some time.
-Since he didn’t come out of the house for four-five days, the neighbours complained to the cops about a foul smell coming from his house,” Zaveri said, confirming the unfortunate news.
+Since he didn’t come out of the house for four-five days, the neighbours complained to the cops about a foul smell coming from his house,” Zaveri stated.

+Following the complaint, the police arrived at the residence and discovered Baig’s body.
+Details regarding the exact cause of death are still awaited, and authorities are likely to conduct a formal investigation to determine the circumstances surrounding his passing.

 For breaking news and live news updates, like us on Facebook or follow us on Twitter and Instagram.
 Read more on Latest Entertainment News on India.com.